 My Recommendations for Air Filters

 - Determine your budget.
 Also, take into account how often you’ll have to replace filters and what they cost.

 - Figure out what size the room or space is that you want to filter.

 - Choose an air filter or purifier that contains both an activated carbon/charcoal filter and a HEPA filter.

-- You might be interested in other options such as an air filter that you can move from room to room, has a timer, measures air quality, indicates when to change the filter, or comes with a remote control.
+- You might be interested in other options such as an air filter that you can move from room to room, has a timer, measures the air quality, indicates when to change the filter, or comes with remote control.